 Wacom.
 How I love and hate their product(s) at the same time.
 However love always conquers, right?
 Let’s start from the beginning, shall we?
 I

-Thought about writing some basics for a change.
+I thought about writing some basics for a change.
 Kind of my thoughts on a drawing tablet and tools for drawing.
-When I first started out
+When I first started

 You need an art software to draw digital art

 You can’t draw if there is no software to take your creative flow in.
 Art software is yet again a must to have if you plan on drawing anything digitally.
 Now, what I do recommend is that you first decide what kind of art you are going to be producing.

 Is it paintings, drawings, vector illustrations or perhaps something between?
 As there are many art software available in the markets.
 There is also strengths and weaknesses in every one of them.